UTA to host international Project 8 neutrino conference

 More than 40 scientists from the United States, Germany, and the United Kingdom will meet at The University of Texas at Arlington next week for a conference to discuss next steps in the Project 8 Experiment, which aims to measure the mass of elusive particles called neutrinos.

 The conference will run Monday-Friday, Oct.
-21-25, and will include two days of scientific workshops followed by three days of plenary sessions, and a special public colloquium by Project 8 collaborator Chen-Yu Liu, a professor of physics at Indiana University and member of the National Academy of Sciences, about advances in ultra-cold neutron physics.
+21-25, and will include two days of scientific workshops followed by three days of plenary sessions, and a special public colloquium by Project 8 collaborator Chen-Yu Liu, a professor of physics at the University of Illinois at Urbana-Champaign and member of the National Academy of Sciences, about advances in ultra-cold neutron physics.

 Chen Yu Liu